-Grifos USA is the representative of Aurumvallis, manufacturer of Grifos Pens of Italy, in the United States.
+Grifos-pens.us is the website of the USA representative of Aurumvallis, manufacturer of Grifos Pens of Italy.
 We maintain a regular inventory of Grifos pens in the US, and regularly represent the company with a selection of catalog and one-of-a-kind writing instruments at pen shows throughout the year.
-See our show schedule page for upcoming opportunities to see, write with, and purchase our pens.
+See our show schedule page for upcoming opportunities to see, write with, and purchase Grifos pens.

 Our variety includes daily writers, unique collectibles, and elegant showpieces.
 We have something for everyone.